orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 		- [ ] "Can abstractly only satisfy a loop/modular structure through another loop?
 While pattern matching?"
 		- [ ] Permutation selection of modular structures, to iterate over each possible selection
 		- [ ] .orbit: modularity by default? (turn off by splitting the boundary in two.
 Could do this locally with a wall)
+- ("Description which generates the thing I'm interested in" Generalized to keeping track of "equivalent (and smaller) programs")
 ###### Function Repository
 - Breaking recursion: Local self-references, constants, orbits & Self-referential operators
 	- Note that whenever you have a self-reference through operators.
 Either we break the recursion there through some implementation.
 Or we simply decide to stop orbiting.
 And say it could be any of these things, it could be any of some superposition of things.